Wizardkoala/Auto-Time-Convert/README.md

 ## Future Plans

-- Improve comments
+- Improve comments.
-- Build a .exe version for ease of use
+- Build a .exe version for ease of use.
+(Probably won't do this unless requested)
-- Host a public use version
+- Host a public use version.
+- Option to only DM individuals the time converstions who react with an emoji instead of always sending the conversion in the text channel.

 ## Update 1.9